 Though this visual eminence is somewhat deceptive when you take actual population figures into account, it speaks to the importance of pre-colonial languages in Canada, especially when you consider that the number of people who speak Inuktitut actually grew between 2011 and 2016.
 Additionally, the number of people who speak one of these languages at home is higher than the number of people with an Aboriginal mother tongue, which means more people are acquiring them as second languages.

-Of course, the majority of these languages are not necessarily what one would consider “thriving.”
+The majority of these languages are spoken by a relatively small number of people.
 Only Cree, Inuktitut, Ojibway, Oji-Cree, Dene and Montagnais (Innu) are spoken by more than 10,000 people in Canada.
-There are more native tongues that are spoken by fewer than 100 people, and they include Sarsi, Oneida, Comox, Southern Tutchone, Squamish, Cayuga, Southern East Cree, and a miscellaneous grab bag of “other” Algonquian, Siouan, Athabaskan, Iroquoian and Wakashan languages.
+There are more native tongues that are spoken by fewer than 100 people, and they include Tsuut’ina, Oneida, Comox, Southern Tutchone, Squamish, Cayuga, Southern East Cree and an assortment of other Algonquian, Siouan, Athabaskan, Iroquoian and Wakashan languages.